Colorado Hiking & Backpacking Trails

 Tombstone Ridge is an easy tundra walk of about 1 mile, perfect for beginners.
 The Upper Beaver Meadows trail is more difficult, a moderate, 6 mile trail that can be hard on the knees.

 Elevation: 11,760 ft.

 Directions: The trailhead, which has very little parking, is about 2 miles above Rainbow Curve along Trail Ridge Road.

 Places to Stay & Fun Things to Do

-Secluded -- Surrounded by scenic views, pines, wildlife.
-Near Estes Park stay in deluxe, immaculately clean cottages.
-Machin's is inside Rocky Mountain National Park, clean mountain air and hiking trails!
+Secluded -- Scenic views, pines, wildlife.
+Near Estes Park stay in deluxe, beautiful, clean cottages.
+Machin's is inside Rocky Mountain National Park, fresh mountain air and hiking trails!
+WiFi hot-spots.

 160 acres near Grand Lake, a Resort Village bordering Rocky Mountain National Park along a winding river.
 A family reunion destination.
 Cabins, campsites, lodge room.
-WI-FI!
+Free WiFi.
 Vacation with your horse.

 More Activities & Information